usdaud/algotradinglib.github.io/en/pedia/b/big_data_challenges_in_trading.md

 ### Data Security and Privacy

 The financial industry is a prime target for cyberattacks.
-Big data systems in trading must adhere to stringent security and privacy standards to protect sensitive information.
+[Big data](../b/big_data_in_trading.md) systems in trading must adhere to stringent security and privacy standards to protect sensitive information.
 Implementing strong encryption, access controls, and monitoring systems are essential to safeguard data from unauthorized access and breaches.

 ### Algorithmic Trading

-Big Data plays a pivotal role in [algorithmic trading](../a/algorithmic_trading.md).
+[Big Data](../b/big_data_in_trading.md) plays a pivotal role in [algorithmic trading](../a/algorithmic_trading.md).
 However, developing and fine-tuning [trading algorithms](../t/trading_algorithms.md) requires handling large datasets, managing real-time data flows, and ensuring data accuracy.
 These algorithms must be continuously tested and validated against historical data to ensure their effectiveness and robustness.

 ### Market Sentiment Analysis

 [Sentiment analysis](../s/sentiment_analysis.md) involves analyzing public sentiments from news articles, social media, and other sources to gauge market sentiment.
 This unstructured data cannot be easily parsed and analyzed using traditional tools.
-Natural Language Processing (NLP) and machine learning techniques are often required to extract actionable insights from this data, presenting a significant challenge for traders.
+[Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) and machine learning techniques are often required to extract actionable insights from this data, presenting a significant challenge for traders.

 ### Data Integration